FoxoTech/methylprep/README.md

 You should install all three components, as they work together.

+- `methylcheck` includes
-- `methylcheck` includes quality control (QC) functions for filtering out unreliable probes, based on the published literature and outlier detection.
-It also includes several data visualization functions based on seaborn and matplotlib graphic libraries.
+   - quality control (QC) functions for filtering out unreliable probes, based on the published literature and outlier detection.
+   - sample outlier detection
+   - array level QC plots, based on Genome Studio functions
+   - data visualization functions based on seaborn and matplotlib graphic libraries.
+   - predict sex of human samples from probes
+   - interactive method for assigning samples to groups, based on array data, in a Jupyter notebook
 - `methylize` provides analysis functions
    - differentially methylated probe statistics (between treatment and control samples)
    - volcano plots (which probes are the most different)